Northern theater of the American Revolutionary War after Saratoga: British strategy after Saratoga

-After Lieutenant General John Burgoyne surrendered his army following the Battles of Saratoga in October 1777 France entered the war, recognizing the United States and entering into a military alliance.
+After Lieutenant General John Burgoyne surrendered his army following the Saratoga disaster in October 1777, France entered the war in February 1778.
+Britain's historical rival recognized the United States and entered into a military alliance.
+The conflict was now transformed from a civil war between Britain and colonial American insurgents into a major international war in which Britain had no allies.
 France dispatched a fleet and army across the Atlantic to aid the Americans fighting for independence, in addition to pursuing military operations in the Caribbean and the East Indies.
-France also applied pressure on Spain to enter the war; although this did not happen until 1779, Spanish actions in other theaters further stretched British military resources.
+France also applied pressure on its ally Spain to enter the war.
+Although this did not happen formally until 1779, Spanish actions in other theaters further stretched British military resources.

-These strategic changes forced the British to shift their attention away from North America, moving troops, ships and resources to defend the West Indies, India and other colonial possessions, as well as guarding against the threat of a French invasion of Great Britain itself.
-In North America, the British withdrew from Philadelphia in 1778, and made New York City the headquarters for the North American theater of war.
-They then embarked on a southern strategy, in which they sought to gain control over the colonies of Georgia, North and South Carolina, and Virginia, where they believed Loyalist sentiment to be strong.
+These major developments internally forced the British to take their focus from North America, moving troops, ships and resources to defend its valuable sugar-producing colonies in the Caribbean, India, Gibraltar, and other colonial possessions.
+It also now had to guard against a French invasion of Great Britain itself.
+In North America, the British strategically withdrew its troops from Philadelphia in 1778, and made New York City the headquarters for the North American theater of war.
+The British then embarked on a strategy for the southern colonies, where they believed that Loyalists, many of whom were slaveholders, would actively support Britain.
+The southern colonies of Georgia, North and South Carolina, and Virginia, where they believed Loyalist sentiment to be strong.
 This activity formed the bulk of military activity in North America for the remainder of the war, but actions and forays occurred from British strongholds in Quebec, New York, Rhode Island, and Nova Scotia.

-Following their consolidation after the Saratoga disaster, the British began recruiting American Loyalists and Native allies in great numbers to make up for their lack of army troops, and dispatched them on what were essentially raiding expeditions against Patriot settlements on the frontiers.
-Using their naval supremacy the British also launched raids and amphibious actions against the New England coastline.
+With no European allies or mercenary soldiers to supplement the depleted British troops, the British began recruiting American Loyalists and Native allies in great numbers to make up for their lack of army troops.
+They dispatched these irregular forces on raiding expeditions against Patriot settlements on the frontiers.
+The British also launched raids and amphibious actions against the New England coastline.